ecofracnetwork/ecofracnetwork.github.io/_pages/protocol.md

 # Measurement protocol

 We've designed our protocols to be easy to incorporate into whatever fieldwork you are already carrying out, as well as requiring the minimum investment of time.
-It is possible to join the network by carrying out a 1m2 plant survey and day-long pitfall trap survey at only 7 sites.
+It is possible to join the network by carrying out a 1m2 plant survey at only 7 sites.
 You can scale that up to add micro-climate sensors (and so join the SoilTemp network too!), butterfly, and bird surveys at 27 sites.
 Our flexible sampling strategy (see below) allows you to mix-and-match taxa to study and sites to survey as you wish.
 We have detailed, established measurement protocols available online [in this Google Drive folder](https://drive.google.com/drive/folders/1C2mjuh-kftlMhfzv2RfKRYQgWoH5fc3W?usp=sharing), but below we give a brief overview of the steps involved.

 ![image-title-here]({{ site.url }}{{ site.baseurl }}/images/measurement.png){:class="img-responsive"}